 Building trust and reputation

-These procedures will help verify clients’ identities and examine the probabilities of any illegal wrongdoings.
+These KYC procedures will help verify clients’ identities and examine the probabilities of any illegal wrongdoings.
 They also help prevent criminal activities like money laundering, bribery, fraud, and black money.

 The prevention of money laundering and other illicit activities, the ability to track transactions for tax purposes, and the capability to verify identities, not only help reduce fraud but also establish trust between the business and their customer by promoting transparency and accountability.